elyukai/optolith-database-schema/docs/reference/prerequisites/single/RatedPrerequisite.md

 #### <a name="RatedMinimumNumberPrerequisite/number"></a> `number`

-The minimum number of skills that need to be on the defined minimum skill rating..
+The minimum number of skills that need to be on the defined minimum skill rating.

 - **Type:** Integer
 - **Minimum:** `1`

 #### <a name="RatedMinimumNumberPrerequisite/value"></a> `value`

 The minimum skill rating the defined minimum number of skills need to be on.

 - **Type:** Integer
 - **Minimum:** `1`